Editor's Note: This is the seventh of 10 entries from writer Katie Croft.

 Gilbert Wants People to Speak His Language

 This evening, I had a chance to talk with Gilbert (whom we also call Javeer) and was interested to hear about his dreams of building a training center in northern Cameroon.

 As a native to northern Cameroon, Gilbert speaks both of the official languages of his country: French and English.
 But he also speaks Fulfulde, the language of the north.

-The training center he envisions would equip Cameroonian Campus Crusade for Christ staff members to speak Fulfulde and enable them to translate Christian materials into a more useful language for the northern people.
+The training center he envisions would equip Cameroonian Cru staff members to speak Fulfulde and enable them to translate Christian materials into a more useful language for the northern people.